amommendes/wikimedia_stream/README.md

 # Wikimedia Stream App

 ## Purpose:
-This repo aims to create a simple data stream pipeline with Python (and other things), including getting data streams from Wikimedia [Recent Changes API](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams), processing and persisting them to DataViz.
+This repo aims to create a simple data stream pipeline with Python (and other things), including getting data streams from Wikimedia [Recent Changes API](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams), processing it, persisting and presenting in a Dashboard.

 To acomplish this, the following tasks were executed: